VibeCipher/VibeCipher/README.md

 ## About Me
 - I love to build and learn about all the promising technologies.
 - Skilled in Python, SQL, Data Analysis and Data Visualisations.
-- Passionate about AI & automation.
+- Exploring AI agents with CrewAI and Ollama through real-world projects.

 ## Skill stack
 <!-- Skill icons provided by skill-icons.
 Full icon list and names: